charlesportwoodii/charlesportwoodii/README.md

 My name is Charles R. Portwood II.

-I am a multi-diciplinary software developer and systems engineer with an experience in several programming languages, hosting services, embedded software, and development methodologies.
+I am a multi-diciplinary principal software developer and systems engineer with an experience in several programming languages, hosting services, embedded software, and development methodologies.
 I provide consultation with specializations in architecture design and implementation; API, mobile, and web development; security; and cryptography.
+My focus is in payments, financial services hospitality, and embedded software

-Connect with me on Twitter, or securely via PGP if necessary:
+Connect with me on Bluesky, or securely via PGP if necessary:

 ```
 # Import the key